todaprojects/ShipmentDiscountCalculation/README.md

 2015-02-29 CUSPS
 2015-03-01 S MR
 ```
-Your program should output transactions and append reduced shipment price and a shipment discount (or '-' if there is none).
+A program should output transactions and append reduced shipment price and a shipment discount (or '-' if there is none).
 The program should append 'Ignored' word if the line format is wrong or carrier/sizes are unrecognized.
 ```
 2015-02-01 S MR 1.50 0.50
 2015-02-02 S MR 1.50 0.50